Vietnam Is Facing the Clear and Imminent Threat of Chinese Colonialism

 5.- Bitter Comradeship

-Being 1287974843angry of the tendency of Vietnamese Communists leaning toward the Soviet Union and the invasion in Kampuchea, China attacked six Vietnamese border provinces in 1979 that cost tens of thousands of lives of both sides.
+Being angry of the tendency of Vietnamese Communists leaning toward the Soviet Union and the invasion in Kampuchea, China attacked six Vietnamese border provinces in 1979 that cost tens of thousands of lives of both sides.
 In 1988, Chinese Navy suddenly attacked and occupied several islands of Spratlys.
 Receiving orders not to fight back, the miserable Vietnamese coastguard ships and seamen became easy targets of the Chinese gunmen.
 (Image: Left: Comrades killing comrades; Right:Chinese troops captured in the 1979 War)

 6.- The Beginning of a New Colonization